The Best Vibrating Foam Roller To Relieve Muscle Pain in 2020

 Pros

-- Free carry bag offer
+• Free carry bag offer

-- Durable materials
+• Durable materials

-- 4 speed settings, including a pulse mode
+• 4 speed settings, including a pulse mode

 Cons

-- Only has a 2-hour battery life
+• Only has a 2-hour battery life

-- The foam may be too hard for some
+• The foam may be too hard for some

 2 – LifePro 4 Speed

 Like the Vulken above, the LifePro only offers two hours of use from a single charge.
 It also measures just 11.5 inches in length.
-This is suitable for working individual muscles, one at a time, but you will find it a struggle when working the back of leg muscles and it doesn’t allow you to work multiple muscle groups at once.
-Its compact nature does make it convenient for transporting to the gym or the track, though.
+This is suitable for working individual muscles, one at a time, but you’ll find it a struggle when working the back of leg muscles and it doesn’t allow you to work multiple muscle groups at once.

 Pros

-- Offers deep compression massage therapy
+• Offers deep compression massage therapy

-- Four separate speed settings
+• Four separate speed settings

 Cons

-- Quite short at 11.5″ long
+• Quite short at 11.5″ long

-- The ridges can be painful for some users
+• The ridges can be painful for some users

-- Only a two hour charge from the batteries
+• Only a two hour charge from the batteries

 3 – FitIndex Roller

-The FitIndex vibrating roller is one of the cheapest options on the market.
-Don’t let the low price tag fool you, though, because for half the price of some of the options on this list, you still receive four speed settings and a full charge will last for four hours, which is more than most other models.
+The FitIndex Vibrating Roller is one of the cheapest options on the market.
+Don’t let the low price tag fool you though, because for half the price of some of the options on this list, you still receive four speed settings and a full charge will last for four hours, which is more than most other models.

 Unfortunately, you do have to make some sacrifices with a product that is this much cheaper.
 In the FitIndex roller, the sacrifice primarily comes as a result of the choice of high-density foam as the finishing material.
-High density foam simply doesn’t offer as deep or as powerful a massage, and this means that you might not notice the subtle differences between some of the speed settings.

 If you’re on a shoestring budget, this is a solid choice.
 Otherwise, we suggest you look elsewhere.